James J. Kopp First-Year Research Awards 2015

-The application period will begin on Tuesday, April 15.
-Required application materials must be submitted by Saturday, May 10.
-Faculty will be notified if one or more of their students has completed an application and requested a Faculty Statement of Support.
-Faculty will submit Statements of Support via online survey, which will be emailed to faculty by Tuesday, May 13 and must be completed by Saturday, May 31.
+The application period will begin on Wednesday, April 15.
+Required application materials must be submitted by Friday, May 8.
+Faculty will be notified if a student has completed an application and requested a Faculty Statement of Support.
+Faculty will submit Statements of Support via online survey, which will be emailed to faculty by Friday, May 8 and must be completed by Saturday, May 15.
 The evaluation committee, consisting of two librarians and two faculty members, will evaluate the submitted work during the summer.
-Winners will be notified by Tuesday, July 1, and an awards reception will take place in the 2014-15 academic year.
+Winners will be notified by Wednesday, July 1, and an awards reception will take place in the 2014-15 academic year.

 Publicity, Award Display and Archive